schuyler1d/progcode-wiki/Partner-Outreach.md

 * Create partner integration plan
 * Integrate partners into internal references and vice versa
 * Develop list of key target partners and potential existing network apps to join
+* Maintain and coordinate all Partner Outreach related pilots

 # Pilot Process